-Here, you’ll find a breakdown of the primary eye drop types used for glaucoma treatment, to help you better understand exactly what it is you’ve been prescribed.
+Here, you’ll find a breakdown of the primary eye drop types used for glaucoma treatment, and how to administer them, to help you better understand exactly what it is you’ve been prescribed.

 The medication used in this category of eye drops work by improving drainage of fluid from the eye to specifically to reduce high eye pressure (ocular hypertension).